Other Civil Rights and Title IX Coordinator

 A tuition and fees schedule is included in the College Catalog and Student Handbook and on the College website.
 Information regarding tuition and fees may be reviewed here.

-For information regarding estimated tuition and fees, books and supplies, and other educational and miscellaneous expenses for specific educational programs at WCC, students and prospective students may review the link for their chosen program of study for an estimated cost of attendance.
+For information regarding estimated tuition and fees, books and supplies, and other educational and miscellaneous expenses for specific educational programs at WCC, students and prospective students may review the link for their chosen program of study.
 For additional information or to request a paper copy of the estimated cost of attendance contact:

 Office of Financial Aid